padreati/rapaio-jupyter-kernel/README.md

 # rapaio-jupyter-kernel

 Jupyter kernel for Java language based on JShell.
-It implements Jupyter message specification version 5.4 and it requires Java >= 17.
+It implements Jupyter message specification version 5.4, and it requires Java >= 17.

+## Introduction

+I started implementing this kernel since I believe Java deserves a full feature and properly-maintained jupyter kernel.
+Personally I need that kernel to use features from a library I contribute to for statistics, ML and data manipulation.
+However, this kernel has no connection with this library, and it is a general purpose Java kernel.

+Currently, this project is in a stable mode, and it contains the features I need.
+As such, I am the only maintainer.
+If the kernel prove useful and additional contributors jump into this boat, an organization can be created and a shared ownership can also be added, all of those for the sole purpose of continuity of improvements.
+The plan is to add new features if requested, so please add issues if you want this tool to be better and fit your needs, if you cannot contribute with code, also.
+Any feedback is appreciated and supported, if possible.

 ## Features